Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

    = \widetilde S_{ij} - \frac{1}{3} \frac{\partial \widetilde u_k }{\partial x_k}\delta_{ij}.

-In a low Mach flow, as described in the low Mach theory section, the above pressure, :math:`\bar P` is the purturbation about the thermodynamic pressure, :math:`P^{th}`.
-In a low speed compressible flow, i.e., flows confined to a closed domain with energy or mass addition in which the continuity equation has been modifed to accomodate accoustics, this pressure is interpreted at the thermodynamic pressure itself.
+In a low Mach flow, as described in the low Mach theory section, the above pressure, :math:`\bar P` is the perturbation about the thermodynamic pressure, :math:`P^{th}`.
+In a low speed compressible flow, i.e., flows confined to a closed domain with energy or mass addition in which the continuity equation has been modified to accommodate acoustics, this pressure is interpreted at the thermodynamic pressure itself.

 For LES, :math:`\tau^{sgs}_{ij}` that appears in Equation :eq:`favmom` and